-Tulloch Castle is actually thought to have many ghosts – but the most-sighted ghost, and the ghost most talked about, is the Green Lady.
-She has been sighted so frequently, the bar in the castle is actually named the Green Lady Bar and a portrait of the lady believed to be the Green Lady, Elizabeth Davidson, hangs in the Great Hall.
+Tulloch Castle is actually thought to have many ghosts, the most famous of which is The Green Lady.
+She has been sighted so frequently that the bar in the castle is actually named after her!
+The identity of The Green Lady is believed to be a woman named Elizabeth Davidson and her portrait hangs in the Great Hall.

 The Green Lady is also one of the few ghosts that has been captured on film, prompting numerous investigations into the castle.

-Best known for being haunted by a thief called Andrew McCornish, imprisoned in its dungeons and then killed for stealing ewes and rams from nearby estates.
+Dornoch Castle is best known for being haunted by a thief called Andrew McCornish, imprisoned and killed for stealing ewes and rams from nearby estates.
 Marion Mackenzie, the daughter of his jailer, the Sheriff Substitute of Sutherland, was the first person to see Andrew’s ghost at the close of the 19th century.

 After listening to his brother and daughter’s description of the ghost, Sheriff Mackenzie recognised it as Andrew.
 Despite Andrew’s disappearance, the castle’s new owner in 1922 took no chances and had the building exorcised before moving in.